How Roadie connects to your tools

 This way, customers get all of the reporting and automation power of Tech Insights, without exposing APIs externally.

-Option 3 (coming soon): Push to the API
+Option 3: Push to the API

 Of course, sometimes you want to collect or compute data internally, before sending it to Roadie’s scorecarding product for display.